bikramkhastgir/COWIN_COVID_vaccine_slot_autobook/README.md

 - The OTP will be needed to be entered manually.
 This is a simplified version from Bombardier's package which requires some more setting up to automate the capture of OTP from mobile.
 - Also once a slot is available, the CAPTCHA will pop up and the user needs to manually enter it.
 - Once the slots are booked, it will be reflected in the Co-WIN portal (https://www.cowin.gov.in/) by logging in through the same mobile number entered in this script for OTP.
+- Search enabled with district only for now. **

 Note: